ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 will move that by half of the size of the square to center it.\
 You're code should draw a canvas similar to the photo from before.

-## Drawing a line in the... square?
+## Drawing a Line in the...
+Square?

 Now for the hard part.
 We need to come up with an algorithm to draw the lines for each square.
 We are going to define a square as a point and it's neighbors up 1 position, left 1 position, and both.